BY LAWS OF OAHU INTERGROUP OF HAWAI`I, Inc.

-The Steering Committee assumes overall responsibility for the day-to-day operation of the Central Office.
-The Steering Committee may adopt such methods of operation and operational procedures required for the efficient and responsible function of the Central Office provided they are in the spirt of the Twelve Traditions of A.A.
+The Steering Committee assumes overall responsibility for the day-to-day operation of the Oahu Central Office.
+The Steering Committee may adopt such methods of operation and operational procedures required for the efficient and responsible function of the Oahu Central Office provided they are in the spirit of the Twelve Traditions of A.A.
 In the event a major decision must be made before an INTERGROUP meeting may be convened, a substantial unanimity of the Steering Committee is required, and such action must be reported at the next INTERGROUP meeting.

-The Central Office Manager shall come under the supervision of the Steering Committee officers as described in the Central Office Managers job description.
-For administrative purposes, the Central Office Manager coordinates with a designated INTERGROUP Steering Committee officer.
+The Oahu Central Office Manager shall come under the supervision of the Steering Committee officers as described in the Oahu Central Office Managers job description.
+For administrative purposes, the Oahu Central Office Manager coordinates with a designated INTERGROUP Steering Committee officer.

 INTERGROUP may accept donations from A.A. members conforming with the Traditions of Alcoholics Anonymous and consistent with GSO Guidelines.
 INTERGROUP shall not accept responsibility of, trusteeship for, or enter into the distribution or allocation of any funds set up outside INTERGROUP.